 Clarity, explanations, rationality and reasonableness of ego-centred justifications are the concomitants of civilised society and adult norms of acceptable attitudes.
-Yet beneath the surface we long for something we know is lost or forgotten, something more real, closer to Nature and pagan mysteries and, even though these darker forces hint that something dangerous lurks, we are attracted.
+Yet beneath the surface we long for something we know is lost or forgotten, something more real, closer to Nature, mysteries of pagan wisdom.
+Even though these darker forces hint that something dangerous lurks, we are attracted.

 HOLLY AND MISTLETOE REAWAKEN OLD MEMORIES OF CHRISTMAS